mitsuhiko/lucumr/2024/12/26/reflecting-on-life.rst

 happiness in the moment, but it should be long lasting.

-The best way to completely destroy your long term satisfaction is if the effort you are putting into something, is not reciprocated or the nature of the work feels meaningless.
+The best way to completely destroy your long term satisfaction is if the effort you are putting into something is not reciprocated or the nature of the work feels meaningless.
 It's an obvious privilege to recommend that one shall not work for exploitative employers but you owe yourself to get this right.
 With time you build trust in yourself, and the best way